DigitalPublishingToolkit/NN09/md/10Rules.md

-‘Schlandnet’, data retention, web blocking policies, abolishment of net neutrality, ancillary copyright laws, the ‘right to be forgotten’, DE-mail, user-unfriendly and unrealistic ideas on protecting minors, and tightening copyright laws… Experience has shown that, what in Germany is called ‘*Netzpolitik*’, i.e. internet policymaking, is almost exclusively *anti* net politics.
-There is not much use in repeatedly blaming the issue on politicians who are supposedly too ignorant, too old, or not tech-savvy enough.
+‘Schlandnet’, data retention, web blocking policies, abolishment of net neutrality, ancillary copyright laws, the ‘right to be forgotten’, DE-mail, user-unfriendly and unrealistic ideas on protecting minors, tightening copyright laws… Experience has shown that, what in Germany is called ‘*Netzpolitik*’, i.e. internet policymaking, is almost exclusively *anti*-net politics.
+There’s not much use in repeatedly blaming the issue on politicians who are supposedly too ignorant, too old, or not tech-savvy enough.
 It is time to acknowledge that the problem is systemic.

-But the systematics here are not too hard to pinpoint: boundless networks of people, information, and algorithms are by now questioning the states’ claims to power on a daily basis.
+The systematics here are not too hard to pinpoint: boundless networks of people, information, and algorithms are by now questioning the states’ claims to power on a daily basis.
 Like it or not, the state and the internet are so difficult to reconcile structurally, that they